Stock Market Terminology – Definitions and Usage

 Volume Price Trend (VPT)

-In which a running sum is maintained when a day’s total volume is added if the market closes positive or the day’s total volume is subtracted if the market closes lower.
+Volume Price Trend is when a running sum is maintained when a day’s total volume is added if the market closes positive or the day’s total volume is subtracted if the market closes lower.
 See On- Balance volume.

 In Elliott wave theory, a sustained move by a market’s price in one direction is determined by the reversal points that initiated and terminated it.